mohamed2003fh/personal-website/book.md

 - Shipped Projects and Contact sections with data-driven cards, social CTAs, and a mailto-backed form, then documented the contact behavior in the README.
 - Added the provided portrait to `public/assets/images/profile.jpg` and layered it into the hero card alongside the Three.js point field.
 - Created data + UI for the Skills/Services grid and Education timeline, updated README assets checklist, and ran `npm run build` to validate.
+- Added a sticky navigation bar, skip link, smooth scrolling, and a footer with socials/resume links to complete the site framework; documented new asset paths.